 So which should you get?
 Pretty simple, really: the iPhone XR is a vastly superior handset.
 It looks better, performs better, and it has one of the best cameras in the business – bar none.
 In fact, I’d take an iPhone XR over the iPhone XS MAX – it’s really that good.
 You have the same CPU, the same camera, and the same level of performance.
 The only thing you’re missing is an OLED display.
 And that’s hardly a deal-breaker; it’s also not worth paying an additional $400 for either!

 Battery life is superb on the iPhone XR, and Apple’s A12 Bionic Chipset is probably more powerful than the CPU in your laptop.
 For this reason, the iPhone XR is the one to go for.
 If you want to pick up the iPhone 7 in a bid to save some money, you’re much better off going with a newer, reconditioned iPhone from Gazelle – you can get an iPhone 8 or iPhone X for around 40% less than normal RRP.

 iPhone XR vs iPhone 7 Full Comparison (More Details)

 Here are the specs for the iPhone XR:

 - Display: 6.1in LCD Liquid Retina display with a 2436×1125-pixel resolution at 458ppi

 - Front camera: 7 MP photos and 1080p HD video.

-- Rear camera: Single lens 12MP wide-angle camera, optical image stabilisation.
+- Rear camera: Single-lens 12MP wide-angle camera, optical image stabilization.
 4K video.

 - Battery: Up to 13.5 hours battery life mixed usage.